asadprodhan/ABOUT_AUTHOREA/README.md

 # 📚 Authorea Collaboration Guide

+[Authorea](https://www.authorea.com/) is an **online collaborative writing platform** designed for researchers, academics, and students.
+It combines the ease of **Google Docs-style real-time editing** with the **version control of GitHub** and the **LaTeX/Markdown support of Overleaf**.

+Unlike general-purpose tools, Authorea is built specifically for scholarly writing.
+It provides:
+- **Integrated citation management** (search DOI, PubMed, arXiv directly in the editor).
+- **Equation and figure support** (via LaTeX and WYSIWYG).
+- **Reusable reference libraries** across projects.
+- **Data and code integration** (datasets, Jupyter notebooks).
+- **Direct publishing options** (as preprints or to partner journals).

+In short:
+- **Google Docs is great for free-form collaboration**, but it lacks citation tools and version history tuned for manuscripts.
+- **GitHub is excellent for version control**, but not all co-authors are comfortable with Git/Markdown.
+- **Overleaf is strong for LaTeX users**, but less accessible to those preferring WYSIWYG.
+- **Authorea combines the best of all three**, making it easier for teams with mixed technical backgrounds to collaborate on research writing.

+This guide is designed to help co-authors quickly understand how to **write, edit, cite, collaborate, and publish** using Authorea.

+# 📚 Authorea Collaboration Guide

 This guide explains how to use [Authorea](https://www.authorea.com/) for collaborative academic writing.
 It is designed to help co-authors quickly understand how to **write, edit, cite, and publish** using Authorea.